 Because of health hazards, going number 2 in the pool is much more dangerous than number 1.
-Rick Leviton, an expert in all aspects of swimming pool safety and the owner of the leading pool safety equipment provider in Texas Pool Guard Texas, explains this in more detail:
+Rick Leviton, an expert in swimming pool safety at Pool Guard Texas, explains this in more detail:

 Accidentally ingesting fecal matter may cause illnesses that are especially serious for children.
 It’s recommended that people shower to clean off what toilet paper can’t before jumping in a pool.

 “A high number of disease-causing germs and bacteria in swimming areas come from stool.
 Poop can carry Shigella, norovirus, and E. coli to name a harmful few, which goes to show how dangerous feces can be in the water.
 Unlike with urine, pool chemicals like chlorine and bromine could take days to kill germs transmitted from a potty accident while swimming.
 Preventing poop in the pool means your family can keep enjoying the water.”

 How to Tell if Your Child Has Peed in the Water?